 U.S. ecommerce businesses planning to tap into other international markets should look no further than the U.K. According to recent eMarketer research, retail ecommerce sales in the U.K. are projected to reach more than $99 billion in 2015.

-That volume of total sales will keep the U.K. at the top of the global ecommerce market, thanks in part to rapid smartphone adoption in the U.K. According to the eMarketer study, one-third of all online sales in the U.K. will take place on smartphones or tablets this year.
+That volume of total sales will keep the U.K. at the top of the global ecommerce market.
+M-commerce has been growing rapidly thanks in part to rapid smartphone adoption in the U.K. According to the eMarketer study, one-third of all online sales in the U.K. will take place on smartphones or tablets this year.
 In the next four years, that figure will reach 40 percent.

 Even domestic tech giants are exploiting the massive ecommerce growth in the U.K. According to market research firm Bain and Company, Google and Amazon have established a strong foothold in a country that boasts 85 percent rate of broadband access among households.
 The overlap between the U.S. and U.K. ecommerce, in both culture and digital marketing, continues to grow as American companies serve Britain - and vice versa.

 But is this growth reason enough to start targeting your online products to potential customers across the pond?
 Some basic competitive and market research can help you reach that conclusion.
 For example, take a look at what the demand is like for your products within the country.
 An easy way to do this is to find comparable businesses that are based in the U.K. and see what strategies they're using to target customers.
 In some cases, those businesses may be better positioned to serve the local market than you, just by nature of their being directly in the country.
 But it's possible there's an enough of a demand for similar products that it's worth your time and effort to pursue the market.
 You may even uncover an entirely new ecommerce opportunity to explore.

 Speaking of effort, you'll want to consider some of the unique obstacles that come with cross-border ecommerce before making any big moves.